 The State of the Union speech was live web-cast in 2002 (George W Bush) and broadcast on high definition television in 2004 (George W Bush).
 The net result?
 An audience for the speech of some 48 million.

-President Obama’s speech on Tuesday night was not thought to be on a par with his Tucson speech given last week.
-But it certainly rallied the faithful with a very strong call to arms.
+Whilst this President Obama State of the Union speech on Tuesday night was not thought to be on a par with his Tucson speech given last week, it certainly rallied the faithful with a very strong call to arms.

 “But there’s a reason the tragedy in Tucson gave us pause.
 Amid all the noise and passion and rancor of our public debate, Tucson reminded us that no matter who we are or where we come from, each of us is a part of something greater– something more consequential than party or political preference.”